usnistgov/ShopbotPyQt/README.md

     - *sbpcreator.py*
         Functions for generating sbp files containing simple shapes: zigzags, vertical lines, etc. It also programs in output flag handling, which lets the Shopbot tell the GUI when to change the Fluigent pressure, start/stop videos, and capture images.

-    - *sbpRead.py*
-        Functions for reading .sbp files and converting them to tables of values

     - **Folders**

         - *XXXX.LOG*
             A log file that describes what happened the last time you ran XXXX.sbp

         - *XXXX.sbp*
-            A shopbot input file.
+            A Shopbot input file.

         - *XXXX.csv*
             A table of points and pressure indicators that ShopbotPyQt uses to time changes in state.

         - *XXXXList.txt*
-            A list of files in this folder and breakpoints to load into the GUI all at once.
+            A list of files in this folder and breakpoints that lets us load many files into the GUI all at once.